-Other English language qualifications may be acceptable so please contact us for further details.
-If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
-Please note that date restrictions may apply to some English language qualifications
+If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above for the relevant countries.

-If you are an international student requiring a Tier 4 visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.
+If you are an international student requiring a Student visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.

 If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.

-We offer dynamic and unique course for actors, directors, technical theatre specialists and students of theatre practice.
+We offer dynamic and unique courses for actors, directors, producers, technical theatre specialists and students of theatre practice.
 Training at East 15 draws upon 50 years of tradition combined with a keen sense of the world of stage and screen today.

 Our carefully selected modules will give you the chance to explore and develop your specialist training.

-£9,250Additional costs for materials and field trips of up to approximately £650 per academic year.
+£9,250 per yearAdditional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.

-£15,750Additional costs for materials and field trips of up to approximately £650 per academic year.
+£20,500 per yearAdditional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.

 Applications for our full-time undergraduate courses should be made through the Universities and Colleges Admissions Service (UCAS).
-Applications are online at: www.ucas.com.
-Full details on this process can be obtained from the UCAS website in the how to apply section.
+Full details on how to apply can be found on the filling in your UCAS undergraduate application web page.

 Our UK students, and some of our EU and international students, who are still at school or college, can apply through their school.
 Your school will be able to check and then submit your completed application to UCAS.
 Our other international applicants (EU or worldwide) or independent applicants in the UK can also apply online through UCAS Apply.